 Report a damp or mould issue

-• Where it is (for example, kitchen ceiling, around windows, under the bath)
+• Where it is (for example, kitchen ceiling, around windows, around the bath or tiles)

 • When you first noticed it